||A Few of My Favorite Things

 Do Visualization: Focus all your attention on your toes or visualize walking down an endless stairwell.
 Thinking about repetitive or mindless things will help your brain to shut down and adjust to sleep.

 Counting Sheep or counting backwards really does work.
 Try these visual games, which are a simple but powerful tool for treating insomnia.

 When you are balanced, you can more effectively fight dis-ease, rid your system of toxins, as well as, negative patterns.
 You can achieve balance through the vibrational remedy and application of color.
-Color inteacts with the human energy system in a unique way to stablize physical, emotional, mental and spiritual conditions.
+Color interacts with the human energy system in a unique way to stabilize physical, emotional, mental and spiritual conditions.

 In the Morning: Expose yourself to bright light/sunlight soon after awakening.
 This will help to regulate your body's natural biological clock.

 At Night: Try to keep your bedroom dark while you are sleeping so that the light will not interfere with your rest.

 Blue, Turquoise, Purple, Indigo and Violet - Are all associated with the upper Chakra, which are centered in the head and throat.
 They influence the thyroid, pituitary and cerebral cortex and have shown to be helpful with insomnia in this combination of colored light.

 Determine what color you need.
 Learn more about your personal Color Therapy Analysis.

 Vibrational medicine, which validates that everything in the universe is in a state of vibration and the frequency at which an object or person most naturally vibrates is called resonance.
 The chakras, bones, and organs in the body all possess a different resonant frequency.
 When an organ or part of the body is vibrating out of tune or nonharmoniously, it is called "dis ease" or disease.
 A body is in a healthy state of being when each cell, each organ creates a resonance that is in harmony with the whole being.